-General Knowledge: Here is a screen grab of eye position (upper channel) and calculated velocity (lower channel) from the pilot study's bio-cal procedure.
+Conceptual Knowledge: Here is a screen grab from a bio-cal procedure.
+Eye position (upper channel) and velocity, as calculated by the CODAS app, appears in the lower channel.
 Notice how the velocity waveform peaks and then returns to the baseline as expected when the eyes reach the fixation point.
 Although both channels feature clean waveforms that exhibit correct shapes, the amplitude of the position signal is too small.
-The span between the scale endpoints is only 0.360 volts!
-There should be a full-scale deflection (FSD) that approximates the input span of your A/D converter when a student moves their visual focus to opposite margins of the screen.
-The desired span using the DI-190 should approach +/-5 VDC as displayed in the bottom channel.
+The voltage range of the position channel should be a full-scale deflection (FSD) that approximates the input span of your A/D converter when a student moves their eyes to opposite margins of the screen.
 When bio-cals do not achieve FSD, fixations recorded during the reading tasks will be difficult to identify.
+In contrast, the +/-5 VDC range of the bottom channel is appropriate.
 Dataq has a helpful tutorial on digital data conversion here.

-Tech Note 3: Adjust Gain 1 with eye glass screwdriver to produce the largest deflection possible within the span of your ADC during bio-cals.
-Don't exceeds specified limits of your ADC or signal will "hit the rails" causing signal distortion.
+Tech Note 3: Adjust Gain 1 with eye glass screwdriver to produce the largest deflection possible within the span of your ADC during bio-cals; but don't exceeds specified limits of your ADC!

 Step 6: Pilot Study Results

-General Knowledge: The interval defined by Backsweeps 1 and 2 in this screen from the pilot shows eye speed during the inspection of a text line while subject listened to a podcast.
-I needed the highlighted velocity band to identify fixations when the eyes were stationary because of the background noise in the channel.
+Conceptual Knowledge: The interval defined by Backsweeps 1 and 2 in this screen shows eye speed during the inspection of a text line with a background distraction.
+I included the highlighted velocity band to identify fixations when the eyes were stationary because of considerable noise.
 Fixations, F1 - F9 are labeled above those intervals between EMs and within the velocity thresholds.
 Upper and lower limits of the band were eyeballed for the pilot (pardon the pun :>).
-The downward dip following the 750 msec pause is a regression.
+The downward dip following the approximately 750 msec pause is a regression.

 The second screen details a pause in EM activity followed by a regression consistent with distracted attention requiring re-inspection of a word.
 Digitized voltages corresponding to the regression’s start and peak amplitude appear in sidebar.
-Because the equipment doesn't map words on to fixations, the particular word associated with this pause can't be identified -- but overall, not too shabby for a $25 investment!
+Because the equipment doesn't map words on to fixations, the particular word associated with this pause can't be identified -- but overall, not too shabby!

 Step 7: Class Exercise

-The re-direction of attention due to a distraction presented during a reading task can lead to comprehension deficits.
-Reading scientists use EOG data coupled with sophisticated computational methods to uncover episodes of mindless reading where the eyes advance across a page even though the reader is not attending to the text.
-The use of such assistive technologies has the potential to promote mindful reading and consequently increase the impact of teaching materials by alerting students when their attention no longer text-focused.
+Reading scientists use EOG as well as data obtained from other types of eye tracking hardware combined with sophisticated computational methods to reveal episodes of mindless reading where the eyes move across a page even though the reader is not attending to the text.
+Such assistive technologies have the potential to encourage mindful reading and consequently increase the impact of teaching materials through metacognition by alerting students when their attention no longer text-focused.

-- the development of skill sets needed to pursue empirical research.
+- introduce them to the skill set needed for empirical research.

 Specifically, students are introduced to important EM variables in reading theory, the relationships among these variables and the use of research methods to test these relationships.
-A lab exercise offers students a unique perspective on their individual reading styles.
-A take home assignment reinforces concept learning by encouraging students consider and share their personal experiences with distracted visual attention.
+The preceding lab exercise offers students a unique perspective on their individual reading styles.
+A take home assignment aimed at reinforcing concept learning encourages students to consider and share their experiences with distracted visual attention.